 When NGLs are measured volumetrically, the measured volume is converted to contract base conditions.
 Conditions consist of a specified absolute pressure and temperature.
 Contract base conditions are pressure and temperature conditions specified in the contract between the buyer and seller.
 The American Petroleum Institute (API) Manual of Petroleum Measurement Standards (MPMS), Chapter 12, 1996 Edition [1], a.k.a.
 API-12, provides guidance for this calculation process.

-Because NGLs are processed hydrocarbon liquids, they have no sediment or water in them.
-Therefore, the Gross Standard Volume (GSV) is equal to the Net Standard Volume (NSV).
-GSV is the volume indicated by the meter, corrected for the performance of the meter and the conditions of the liquid.
-The corrections to the indicated volume output by the meter are grouped together into a Combined Correction Factor (CCF).
+For volume calculations, the desired result is Net Standard Volume (NSV).
+NSV is the measured volume of the liquid adjusted for all conditions, instrument performance, and sediment and water quantities.
+NSV is the product of two factors: Indicated Volume (IV) and the Combined Correction Factor (CCF).

-$$NSV = GSV = IV \times CCF$$ (Equation 1)
+$$NSV = IV \times CCF$$ Equation (1)

-NSV = Net Standard VolumeGSV = Gross Standard VolumeIV = Indicated Volume
+NSV = Net Standard VolumeIV = Indicated Volume